harikrishnan-kp/notes/others/general_note.md

-# Notes
-- Zynq UltraScale+ MPSoC `ZCU104 Evaluation Kit` is using for IP validation
-- seems like aarch64-xilinx-linux-gcc is the compiler using for compiling c program for xylinx
-- varients of DPU IP `DPUCVDX8H` is using for AI acceleration
 ### what is argument parser in python
 In Python, an argument parser refers to a tool that helps handle command-line arguments passed to a script.
 The most commonly used argument parser is the argparse module from the standard library.
 What is argparse?